Minneapolis-St. Paul Tap Room Directory

 Details: There may not be a tap room in the city that looks as comfortable in its own skin as Harriet’s.
 The brewery’s rear annex, cordoned off by a bright yellow wall full of local art, has a small corner stage featuring live music every night.
 In the summer, you can sip your beer on the patio and enjoy the downtown skyline view.
 Be on the lookout for Harriet’s more involved brew festivals when their entire lineup will be poured .
 Growlers are available for purchase in the small tasting room at the front of the building.
-Parking is available in the gravel lot to the left of the brewery.
+Park in the gravel lot to the left of the brewery.

 Indeed Brewing Company

 Hours: Thu-Fri 3-11, Sat noon-11pm